What is The 2 Meal Day and Why is it the Most Effective Method of Intermittent Fasting?

 The 2 Meal Day for Weight Loss

-It is a myth that if you skip a meal you end up over-consuming and making it up for it later in the day.
-Although it may seem like you are eating more when you have two larger meals, on average you are eating a bit less.
+It is a myth that if you skip a meal you end up over-consuming and making up for it later in the day.
+Although it may seem like you are eating more when you have two larger meals, on average you are eating a less than three meals and snacks.